We absolutely can’t thank you enough.

 - Dyskinetic cerebral palsy, which results in difficulty controlling hands, arms, feet, and legs;

-- Ataxic cerebral palsy, which result in difficulties with balance and coordination, and may result in difficult walking or writing; and
+- Ataxic cerebral palsy, which result in difficulties with balance and coordination, and may result in difficulty walking or writing; and

 - Mixed cerebral palsy, in which patients have characteristics of more than one kind of cerebral palsy (although spastic-dyskinetic cerebral palsy is the most common).